Task-Aware Low-Light Enhancement for Robotics [GitHub]

 frame complexities.
 In this project, implemented in NETINT Technologies's next-generation VPUs,

-we developed a 2-pass video rate control algorithm designed to enhance both BD-rate performance and target bitrate tracking for
+I developed a 2-pass video rate control algorithm designed to enhance both BD-rate performance and target bitrate tracking for

 VoD applications.
 By analyzing the complexity of current and future frames, the algorithm efficiently assigns Quantization